Denmark Retail Sales Fall For Third Month

-Denmark’s retail sales declined for the third straight month in August, figures from Statistics Denmark showed Thursday.
+Denmark’s retail sales declined for the third straight month in August, figures from Statistics Denmark showed on Monday.

-Retail trade turnover dropped a seasonally and price-adjusted 0.3 percent month-over-month in August, following a 0.2 percent fall in July.
+Retail sales fell a seasonally adjusted 0.4 percent month-on-month in August, following a percent growth in May.

-Sales of food and other groceries decreased 0.1 percent over the month and clothing and related sales by 0.2 percent.
-Similarly, sales of other consumables fell 0.4 percent.
+Sales of clothing and other goods increased 2.8 percent monthly in August and those of sales of food and grocery rose 0.5 percent.

-On an annual basis, retail sales rebounded 0.3 percent from July, when it edged down by 0.1 percent.

 The material has been provided by InstaForex Company – www.instaforex.com